VideojogosLusofona/fdg_2023_website/docs/tracks.md

 Submissions should include a 4-page extended abstract using the ACM SIGCONF version of the [ACM Master Template], an unedited video illustrating the game or technology, and (if possible) a link to the demo.
 Games and tech demos will be presented at a dedicated games and tech demo session open to the public.

-!!! note

-    Games and Demos abstracts will not be included in the proceedings

 ## Doctoral Consortium

 A Doctoral Consortium will be held at FDG 2023.
 This will allow PhD students to discuss their research with fellow students and obtain valuable feedback from the community, including researchers who are respected members in their fields.
 The consortium is primarily for PhD students who intend to pursue a career in academia and who will soon submit or have recently submitted their research proposal.